ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 - Remove support for multi-collection of batches, as well as the fixed-size query type's `by_batch_id` query. (\*)

+- Clarify purpose of report ID uniqueness.

+- Bump version tag from "dap-10" to "dap-11". (\*)

 10:

 - Editorial changes from httpdir early review.